 Founded in 1965, Upsilon Phi Delta is the national honor society for graduate and undergraduate students in healthcare administration programs to recognize, reward, and encourage academic excellence in the study of healthcare management and policy.
-It is administered by the Association of University Programs in Health Administration to further the profession of health administration and the professional competence and dedication of its members.
+It is administered by the Association of University Programs in Health Administration (AUPHA) to further the profession of health administration and the professional competence and dedication of its members.
 The King's College chapter was formed in 2019.
-Graduate MHA students must have a minimum grade point average of 3.75 (4.0 scale) to be eligible for induction.
+Graduate MHA students must have a minimum grade point average of 3.75 (4.0 scale) and be in their last semester of the Program to be eligible for induction.

-Graduate Executive Leadership Certificate for Health Care Professionals e-mail: michelemcgowan@kings.edu
+Graduate Executive Leadership Certificate for Health Care Professionals

 Michele M. McGowan, DBA, CPA, FHFMA Professor of Health Care Administration 570-208-5900, ext.
-5707
+5707 e-mail: michelemcgowan@kings.edu